microsoft/MSIX-PackageSupportFramework/README.md

 If a timeout is supplied PSF will terminate the script after the supplied number of seconds have elapsed.
 Terminating a script is not considered an error.

-### Running the script in async mode.
+### Waiting for the starting script to finish.
-You can tell the starting script to run asynchronosly.
+You can tell the starting script to run asynchronous.
 The default is for the starting script to run synchronously.

-If you would like the starting script to run asynchronosly add the configuration item `"wait":false` to the starting script configuration.
+If you would like the starting script to run asynchronous add the configuration item `"waitForScriptToFinish":false` to the starting script configuration.

 ### Combining stopOnScriptError and Wait